Summer Session FAQs

 What is the nearest airport?

 Bradley International Airport (BDL) in Connecticut is approximately one hour’s drive from the school.
-NMH provides a free bus service only from Bradley International Airport to our campus.
+NMH provides free bus service only from Bradley International Airport to our campus on June 29 and back to Bradley Airport on August 3, 2019.

 How do I arrange transportation from an airport other than Bradley International Airport?